Sivakorn-EM/Sivakorn-EM/README.md

 #This code (RR_to_Fill.py) creates two output .csv files to fill up the MV SQL DB Xref Bulk Uploader directly from RunROMEO XREF_Masters tab.

 #Input files: \
-##Filled RunROMEO XREF_Masters tab. -- Rows containing "*" or "Select" in the Alias column \
+##Filled RunROMEO XREF_Masters tab. -- Rows containing "*" or "Select" in the Alias column will not be included.\
 ##Unit_Dict: containing a dictionary to map unit to type of units. \
 ##PIMS ROM map: contains a dictionary to map ROMEO tags to PIMS tags.